AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Colorspace]**: Select a color space.

-* **[!UICONTROL Sharpening]**: Select the Enable Simple Sharpening option to apply a basic sharpening filter to the image after all scaling takes place.
+* **[!UICONTROL Sharpening]**: Select the **[!UICONTROL `Enable Simple Sharpening`]** option to apply a basic sharpening filter to the image after all scaling takes place.
 Sharpening can help compensate for blurriness that can result when you display an image at a different size.

    For more information about sharpening, resample modes, and unsharp masking, see [Sharpen an image](sharpening-image.md#sharpening_an_image).
 See also [Sharpening](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/547_sharpening1_converted%20renamed_Done-AVS) training video.